jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

     - Safeguards protect assets that are endangered by threats
     - **Threat Agent/Actors**: intentionally exploit vulnerabilities
     - **Threat Events**: accidential occurrences and intentinoal exploitations of vulnerabilities
-    - **Threat Vectors**: AKA attack vector is the path or means by which an attack or attacker can gain access to a target in order to cause harm
+    - **Threat Vectors**: (AKA attack vector) is the path or means by which an attack or attacker can gain access to a target in order to cause harm
-    - **Exposure**: being susceptible to asset loss because of a threat; the potential for harm to occur; quantitative risk analysis value of **exposure factor (EF)** is derived from this concept
+    - **Exposure**: being susceptible to asset loss because of a threat; the potential for harm to occur
+    - **Exposure Factor (EF)**: derived from this concept; an element of quantitative risk analysis that represents the percentage of loss than org would experience if a specific asset were violated by a realized risk
+    - **Single Loss Expectancy (SLE)**: an element of quantitative risk analysis that represents the cost associated with a single realized risk against a specific asset; SLE = asset value (AV) * exposure factor (EF)
+    - **Annualized rate of occurrence (ARO)**: an element of quantitative risk analysis that represent the expected frequency with which a specific threat or risk will occur within a single year
+    - **Annualized loss expectancy (ALE)**: an element of quantitative risk analysis that represent the possible yearly cost of all instances of a specific realized threat against a specific asset; ALE = SLE * ARO
+    - **Safeguard evaluation**: ALE for an asset if a safeguard is implemented; ALE before safeguard - ALE with safeguard - annual cost of safeguard, or (ALE1 - ALE2) - ACS
     - **Risk**: the possiblity or likelihood that a threat will exploit a vulnerability to cause harm to an asset and the severity of damage that could result; the > the potential harm, the > the risk
 - 1.10.1 Risk assessment/analysis
   - **Risk Assessment**: used to identify the risks and set criticality priorities, and then risk response is used to determine the best defense for each identified risk
   - Risk is threat with a vulnerability
-  - Risk = threat * vulnerability (or probability of harm * severity of harm)
+  - Risk = threat * vulnerability (or probability of harm multiplied by severity of harm)
   - Addressing either the threat or threat agent or vulnerability directly results in a reduction of risk (known as threat mitigation)
   - All IT systems have risk; all orgs have risk; there is no way to elminiate 100% of all risks
-    - Instead upper management must decide which risks are acceptable, and which are not; There are two primary risk-assessment methodologies:
+    - Instead upper management must decide which risks are acceptable, and which are not; there are two primary risk-assessment methodologies:
       - **Quantitative Risk Analysis**: assigns real dollar figures to the loss of an asset and is based on mathematical calculations
-      - **Qualitative Risk Analysis**: assigns subjective and intangible values to the loss of an asset and takes into account perspectives, feelings, intuition, preferences, ideas, and gut reactions
+      - **Qualitative Risk Analysis**: assigns subjective and intangible values to the loss of an asset and takes into account perspectives, feelings, intuition, preferences, ideas, and gut reactions; qualitative risk analys is based more on scenarios than calculations, and threats are ranked to evaluate risks, costs, and effects
     - Most orgs employ a hybrid of both risk assessment methodologies
     - The goal of risk assessment is to identify risks (based on asset-threat parings) and rank them in order of criticality